powturbo/Turbo-Run-Length-Encoding/README.md

 - No other RLE compress or decompress faster with better compression
 - :new: faster compression and 2x faster decompression with :+1: SIMD
 - :new: **ZERO!** byte overhead
+- Compress better and up to 8 times faster and decompress up to 4 times faster than other fast RLEs

 <p>
 - No modification of the raw data, preserving compressibility
 - Order preserving